pozil/bonita-angular-portal/README.md

 bonita-angular-portal
 ========================
-**Sample Portal for Bonita BPM built with AngularJS and Bootstrap.**
+**A custom portal for Bonita BPM built with AngularJS and Bootstrap.**

 <img src="screenshot.png"/>